Perl and XS: Example 3: Set::Bit

 union

-a keyword in C. The C subroutine is called Union
+a keyword in C. The C subroutine is called Union, but so

 that the Perl interface will have a consistent naming scheme, the XS uses